ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 :   Display all API keys that are associated with all services.

 SERVICE_ID_NAME (required)
-:   Name of the service ID, exclusive with SERVICE_ID_UUID.
+:   The name of the service ID, exclusive with SERVICE_ID_UUID.

 SERVICE_ID_UUID (required)
-:   UUID of the service ID, exclusive with SERVICE_ID_NAME.
+:   The UUID of the service ID, exclusive with SERVICE_ID_NAME.

 -f, --force
 :   Display service API keys without confirmation.